Tori, age 26, concurs with Cynthia's frustration about her new high-tech mid-sized SUV: "I have to keep messing with the screen to get what I want."

 Just one careless over-reliance on a feature like obstacle detection — for example, assuming your car will steer around traffic barrels in a construction zone — could end in disaster.

 "The idea that consumers might rely too much upon or even abuse these new technologies is a big concern," notes Brandon Schoettle, a project manager at the University of Michigan's Transportation Research Institute.
 "We are at a point where you can take your hands and feet off the controls for the most advanced systems, but not yet to the point where you can turn your brain off."

 Even if truly self-driving cars were available now, most drivers aren't ready to give up the wheel.
 Only 17% of surveyed drivers would sacrifice driving control to safely multi-task on the road.
-Likewise, only one out of three drivers believe distracted behaviors should be monitored or restricted by their car.
+Likewise, only 1 out of 3 drivers believe distracted behaviors should be monitored or restricted by their car.
 That's a sign that efforts to incentivize attentive driving may not do the trick.

 For now, at least, it's as important as ever to keep our brains "on" while driving.
 Here are a few tips on doing just that:

 - Store your phone in the back seat (or put notifications on silent) so you're not tempted to access while driving